isomerpages/moe-queenstownsec/pages/2024 Sec 1 Appeal for Transfer In.md

 variant: tiptap
 description: ""
 ---
+<p>Dear Parents/Guardians,&nbsp;</p>
-<p>Dear Parents/Guardians,</p><p>&nbsp;If your child has been posted to another secondary school during the 2023 Secondary 1 Posting Exercise and you wish to seek a transfer to Queenstown Secondary School in 2024 instead, please apply using the link below.</p><p><a href="https://form.gov.sg/65814ec5ebd0eb0011b00148" rel="noopener noreferrer nofollow" target="_blank">https://form.gov.sg/65814ec5ebd0eb0011b00148</a></p><p></p><p>Please note that student transfers are subjected to the availability of vacancies in the school.
-Outcome of the appeal will be released after MOE's Mass Appeal Exercise is completed by end Dec 2023.
-Students should still complete the registration exercise and report to the posted secondary school on 2 January 2024 before the transfer is finalized.
-Thank you.</p>
+<p>If your child has been posted to another secondary school during the 2024
+Secondary 1 Posting Exercise and you wish to seek a transfer to Queenstown Secondary School in 2025 instead, please apply using the link below:&nbsp;</p>
+<p><a href="https://go.gov.sg/sec1qtsstransferappeal2025" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sec1qtsstransferappeal2025</a>&nbsp;</p>
+<p>Please note that student transfers are subjected to the availability of
+vacancies in the school.
+The outcome of the appeal will be released after MOE's Mass Appeal Exercise is completed by end Dec 2024. &nbsp;Students should still complete the registration exercise and report to the posted secondary school on 2 January 2025 before the transfer is finalised.&nbsp;</p>
+<p>Thank you.</p>
+<p></p>
+<p></p>
+<p></p>